openbaton/docs/docs/autoscaling.md

 ```

 **Note** Since the AutoScaling Engine subscribes to specific events towards the NFVO, you should take care about that the NFVO is already running when starting the AutoScaling Engine.
-Otherwise the AutoScaling Engine will wait for 600 seconds for the availability of the NFVO before terminating automatically.
+Otherwise, the AutoScaling Engine will wait for 600 seconds for the availability of the NFVO before terminating automatically.

 # How to use the AutoScaling Engine